ninya9k/anonstream/README.md

 ## Issues
 * CSS is spaghetti (e.g. the PureCSS framework is used sometimes when it might not need be)
 * AFAIK the FFmpeg command in `stream.sh` only works on Linux, change it for other OSs
 * Slow: stream delay of at least 10 seconds (>30 seconds with videojs enabled).
-Hopefully this will decrease when congestion control gets into Tor: https://youtu.be/watch?v=zQDbfHSjbnI
+Hopefully this will decrease when congestion control gets into Tor: https://youtu.be/watch?v=zQDbfHSjbnI. ([This article](https://www.martin-riedl.de/2020/04/17/using-ffmpeg-as-a-hls-streaming-server-part-8-reducing-delay/) explains what causes HLS to have latency.)

 * Doesn't use low-latency HLS

 ## How it works